-Table 2.1: Subdivision Allowance by Rural Farmland Assessment (RFA)

-- 2) All country residential subdivision applications shall meet the intent of the County's MDP and LUB, and provide assessments, such as groundwater supply, a geotechnical assessment indicating the suitability of the subject lands to accommodate sanitary systems, and a storm water management plan, if necessary. - Country residential development shall be serviced by on-site or communal water and sewer services.
-It shall not be served by municipal water or sewer systems except in instances as identified in Policy 2.9.2(3)(c). - 4) Future country residential development is to be developed in cluster form to minimize fracturing of prime agricultural lands. - 5) A landscaped or treed buffer and/or fencing shall be provided along the boundaries of country residential lots that are located adjacent to agricultural or other non-residential uses.
+- Multi-lot country residential development shall be directed to those areas identified for future country residential use on Map 2.
+These areas correspond to those that have been identified as having development potential based on local site conditions or are identified for residential use in the County's MDP. - 2) Notwithstanding (1), future country residential subdivision shall be dependent on the Rural Farmland Assessment (RFA) rating of the subject land in accordance with the maximum land consumption requirements for rural subdivision contained in the County's MDP in place at the time of adoption of this IDP. - 3) All country residential subdivision applications shall meet the intent of the County's MDP and LUB, and provide assessments, such as groundwater supply, a geotechnical assessment indicating the suitability of the subject lands to accommodate sanitary systems, and a storm water management plan, if necessary. - 4) An Area Structure Plan or Outline Plan may be required for any new multi-lot country residential subdivision proposed within the IDP area. - 5) Country residential development shall be serviced by on-site or communal water and sewer services.
+It shall not to be served by municipal water or sewer systems except in instances as identified in Policy 2.10.2(3)(c). - 6) Future country residential development is to be developed in cluster form to minimize fracturing of prime agricultural lands. - 7) A landscaped or treed buffer and/or fencing shall be provided along the boundaries of country residential lots that are located adjacent to agricultural or other nonresidential uses.

-2.7 Rural Industrial Development
+2.7 Rural Industrial and Commercial Development

 As populations and the economies of the IDP area and Town grow, the demands for industrial and commercial land may also increase.
 Both the County and Town recognize the important role industrial and commercial development have in supporting the local and regional economy.
-Future industrial and commercial development have been identified for the lands in the urban areas adjacent to or with easy access to major highways and the railway and represent a logical extension of existing industrial and commercial development.

-- 1) Rural Industrial areas shown on Map 2 refers to those lands identified for future industrial use based on local site conditions or are identified for industrial use in the County's MDP and the Emerson Trail ASP. - 2) All industrial subdivision and development permit applications shall meet the location and technical requirements of the County's MDP and LUB prior to being rezoned to the applicable Land Use District. - 3) An Area Structure Plan or Outline Plan may be required for any new industrial subdivision or development proposed within the IDP area.
-Development to the south of Sexsmith shall be undertaken in accordance with the Emerson Trail ASP.
+- Rural Industrial areas shown on Map 2 refers to those lands identified for future industrial and/or commercial use based on local site conditions or are identified for industrial use in the County's MDP or LUB. - 2) All subdivision applications for industrial or commercial use shall meet the location and technical requirements of the County's MDP and LUB prior to being rezoned to the applicable Land Use District. - 3) An Area Structure Plan or Outline Plan may be required for any new industrial or commercial subdivision or development proposed within the IDP area.

-- 4) Rural industrial development may be serviced by on-site or communal water and sewer services.
-It may also be served by municipal water or sewer systems in accordance with Policy 2.9.2(2)(b). - 5) All future development shall ensure that relevant LUB setbacks are maintained between industrial or commercial uses and agricultural or residential uses. - 6) Industrial and commercial development shall maintain a high aesthetic standard in design and construction. - 7) A landscaped or treed buffer and/or fencing shall be provided along the boundaries of industrial or commercial lots that are located adjacent to agricultural or residential uses.
+- 4) Rural industrial or commercial development may be serviced by on-site or communal water and sewer services.
+It may be served by municipal water or sewer systems in accordance with Policy 2.10.2(3). - 5) All future development shall ensure that relevant LUB setbacks are maintained between industrial or commercial uses and agricultural or residential uses. - 6) Industrial and commercial development shall maintain a high aesthetic standard in design and construction. - 7) A landscaped or treed buffer and/or fencing shall be provided along the boundaries of industrial or commercial lots that are located adjacent to agricultural or residential uses.